 My passion has always been about animals ever since I was a little child.
 I have always loved wild animals and being able to protect them was my dream job.
 I have participated in a lot of nature conservation projects in many countries such as Australia and Malaysia.
 And when I joined a conservation project in Botswana I totally fell in love with the African wilderness.

 I was lucky enough to meet a guide who graduated from EcoTraining and she told me about the amazing experience that she had with EcoTraining.

 I decided to take a year off from university in Japan and join the year course, which was the biggest and best decision I had ever made so far in my life.
 Though it was just to get some experience at the beginning, I realized I really love the bush and wanted to become a Field Guide through doing the course.

 Listening to stories around a campfire under the stars

 It was such a great experience to study with other students who have a common passion for wildlife and learn from the inspirational instructors at EcoTraining.
-I was not very confident to speak English in front of people when I started the course, but the instructors not only vastly increased my knowledge but also helped me gain the confidence.
-Thanks to them, I could successfully finish my course with obtaining the necessary qualifications to be a guide.
+I was not very confident to speak English in front of people when I started the course, but the instructors not only vastly increased my knowledge but also helped me gain confidence.
+Thanks to them, I could successfully finish my course by obtaining the necessary qualifications to be a guide.